consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 vulnerability they've discovered.
 Sounds kind of silly when I say it, but pay attention to PortSwigger.
 A bit of advice I have there.

-**David Mytton:** Would you say that a lot of the attack surface has now essentially been outsourced to the cloud providers, given that we're running, at least a lot of new projects are deployed, on the cloud?
+**David:** Would you say that a lot of the attack surface has now essentially been outsourced to the cloud providers, given that we're running, at least a lot of new projects are deployed, on the cloud?
 Is that how developers should think about that?

-**Thomas Ptacek:**  I'm a hundred percent biased here.
+**Thomas:** I'm a hundred percent biased here.
 Right?
 Fly.io is a cloud hosting provider.
 Right?
 We're doing essentially the same things that AWS does.
 We run some of AWS's code in that we run Firecracker for virtual machines.
 Speaking against my own interests.
 Right?
 There's definitely a big sense in